fuchsfranklin/fuchsfranklin.github.io/_portfolio/portfolio-4.md

 ###### _(R and Shiny-based Programming Project)_

  I created this project as my previous personal website to improve my R Shiny and HTML programming skills.
-Given that Shiny applications are more dynamic and are adapted to visualizing and making statistical analyses more interactive, I decided to retire this web-application for a static website.
+Given that Shiny applications are more dynamic and are adapted to making statistical analyses more interactive, I decided to retire this web-application and use my current website instead.